 Inflation Hedging Benefits

-Gold ETFs and gold bullion dealers are instrumental in providing investors with access to high-purity gold.
+Gold ETFs and bullion dealers provide investors with access to high-purity gold.
 Additionally, gold recycling contributes to market stability by ensuring a steady supply.

 Comparison With Other Assets